-The variety of water features are limitless.
-Traditional tiered birdbaths, urns or obelisks can all function as art pieces, providing sounds in the garden as well.
+The variety of water features is limitless.
+Traditional tiered birdbaths, urns, or obelisks can all function as art pieces, providing sounds in the garden as well.

 Some water features can also work as sculptures – a copper weeping willow, for example, with water trickling down its leaves.

 Hardscaping with intriguing mosaic patterns, standing stones in strategic locations, or raking gravel in Zen gardens are all ways to use rocks for art.

 Stacked stones or dry stone sculptures can be fascinating due to the enigmatic quality that results from using a natural material to create shapes not found in nature.
 Devine Escapes is just one of the companies that make these intriguing constructions.

 For clients who love art and animals, birdhouses are quaint little additions that can serve both purposes.
 While there is the simplistic roof, walls, and entry hole, the decoration and painting of birdhouses can become quite the talking point for some.

 Also, their residents can brighten up any backyard with colorful plumage and song.

 Another functional feature that can be crafted into a creative object, benches can do more than provide seating.
 Depending on the design, they can pay homage to the customer’s interests or make use of the theme of the space.